24 Oct 2025, 10:30

 Buildings

-• Forty percent of EU energy demand stems from the building sector and around 13 percent of emissions are produced by it, thanks largely to heating and cooling, as well as lighting;
+• Buildings are responsible for around 40 percent of the EU’s energy consumption, and around 13 percent of emissions, mostly due to heating and cooling, as well as lighting;

-• Badly insulated buildings are the root cause of the sector’s immense energy and climate impact but annual renovation rates in the EU barely scrape above 1 percent.
-The EU’s main strategy, the Renovation Wave, aims to at least double those rates by 2030;
+• Badly insulated buildings are the root cause of the sector’s high energy and climate impact, but EU annual renovation rates barely scrape above 1 percent.
+The EU’s main strategy, the Renovation Wave, aims to at least double that by 2030;

 Mobility